exasol/bigquery-virtual-schema/doc/developers_guide.md

 ## Running Integration Tests Against Google Cloud

-Integration tests are prepared to use a local [bigquery-emulator](https://github.com/goccy/bigquery-emulator), but the project does not yet support all required features.
-Until this is finished you can run integration tests against BigQuery in Google Cloud:
+Integration tests are prepared to use a local [bigquery-emulator](https://github.com/goccy/bigquery-emulator), but the emulator does not yet support all required features.
+Until this is finished it's only possible to run integration tests against BigQuery in Google Cloud:

 1. Login to Google Cloud, create a Service Account and download the private key as JSON file.
 2. Create file `test.properties` with the following content: